ibm-cloud-docs/vmware/select-storage-option-use-vmware.md

 * Recommended workloads: Tiers 2 and 3
 * Performance: Variable based on the number of drives, RAID, and disk use (iSCSI or NFS)
-* Scalability: v3 single frame supports 128TB; no scale up or scale out.
+* Scalability: v3 single frame supports 128 TB with no scale up or scale out.
 * Protocols: iSCSI, NFS, and SMB
 * Cost: High for both CAPEX and OPEX
 * HA: Not available